 research

-Our research aims to understand human visual perception.
+Our aim is to understand human visual perception.
 What is it that allows us to see the world as we do?
 Research techniques that we use include behavioural psychophysics, computational modelling, eye tracking and functional magnetic resonance imaging (fMRI).

 The lab name derives from our research focus on peripheral